mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

     >[!NOTE]
     >
-    >The number must be greater than 0.
+    >The number must be an integer greater than 0.

 1. Specify if you want the capping to be applied accross all users or to one specific profile: